AhmedTheGeek/tiws.extended/README.md

 ### Description
 TiWS Connector is simple module that extends the functionality of iamyellow TiWS native module (https://github.com/iamyellow/tiws).

-It adds reconnecting functionality, and more Events.
+It adds reconnecting functionality, and even more fun.

 ### Requirements
 TiWs: https://github.com/iamyellow/tiws